 During the first quarter of 2017, the United States dollar was stronger relative to the currencies in most of our major markets, specifically in Europe, having an unfavorable impact on our reported results.
 While our reported revenues from services increased 3.7% over the first quarter of 2016 and our reported operating profit decreased 3.6%, these results were impacted by the changes in foreign currency exchange rates and may not reflect the performance of our underlying business.
 The changes in the foreign currency exchange rates had a 3.0% unfavorable impact on revenues from services, a 2.5% unfavorable impact on operating profit and an approximately \$0.03 per share unfavorable impact on net earnings per share - diluted.
-Substantially all of our subsidiaries derive revenues from services and incur expenses within the same currency and generally do not have cross-currency transactions, and, therefore, changes in foreign currency exchange rates primarily impact reported earnings and not our actual cash flow unless earnings are repatriated.
-To understand the performance of our underlying business, we utilize constant currency or organic constant currency variances for our consolidated and segment results.
+Substantially all of our subsidiaries derive revenues from services and incur expenses within the same currency and generally do not have cross-currency transactions, and, therefore, changes in foreign currency exchange rates from underlying business, we utilize constant currency or organic constant currency variances for our consolidated and segment results.